GET ON THE EMAIL LIST send email request to - CONTACT@URBANARTRETREAT.COM

-It is our hope that through these programs (such as the youth for Peace Fashion Event) we at CUARC will be able to spread our peaceful message, and will encourage people to examine how sexism, racism, homophobia and other "isms" effect our lives.
+It is our hope that through these programs (such as the Youth for Peace Fashion Event) we at CUARC will be able to spread our peaceful message, and will encourage people to examine how sexism, racism, homophobia and other "isms" effect our lives.

-The FREE Peace Fashion Event features a fashion show in which youth groups around Chicago model their self-created peace fashions.
-In addition we present a conversation about peace in our communities and what we can do as a collective force to continue spreading peace in our city.
+We TALK about peace in our communities and what we can do as a collective force to continue spreading peace in our city.

 We look forward to hearing from you and seeing you at our upcoming events!